When planning to apply for a course at Trinity Laban, it is important to consider how you will finance your studies.

 All home and EU undergraduate students with a residual household income of up to £30,000 qualify for financial assistance under the Trinity Laban Undergraduate Bursary Scheme.
 Eligible students will receive an annual cash bursary of £1,250 for the duration of their undergraduate programme.

-Please refer to the Trinity Laban Conservatoire of Music and Dance Access Agreement for additional information.
+Please refer to the Trinity Laban Access and Participation Plan for additional information.

 It is your responsibility to ensure that you have sufficient funding to cover tuition fees and living expenses for your chosen period of study.
 You should not assume that you will receive financial support from Trinity Laban unless it has been offered in writing.
 Many trusts and funding bodies provide support for music and dance education, particularly at postgraduate level.